- SHARON PROST,

 Born in Boston, Massachusetts, on January 13, 1935, Judge Lourie received his Bachelor’s degree from Harvard University (1956), his Master’s degree in organic chemistry from the University of Wisconsin (1958), and his Ph.D. in chemistry from the University of Pennsylvania (1965).
 He received his J.D. degree from Temple University in 1970.

-He was a member of the Judicial Conference Committee on Financial Disclosure from 1990 to 1998 and has been a member of the Committee on Codes of Conduct since 2005.
+He was a member of the Judicial Conference Committee on Financial Disclosure from 1990 to 1998 and was a member of the Committee on Codes of Conduct from 2005 to 2013.
 He is a member of the American Intellectual Property Law Association, the American Chemical Society, the Cosmos Club, and the Harvard Club of Washington.

-Judge Lourie is married and has two daughters and four grandchildren.
+Judge Lourie is married and has two daughters, four grandchildren, and one great-grandchild.

 - ALVIN A. SCHALL, Circuit Judge